MinecraftForge/blog/content/personal/sciwhiz12/what-are-mappings.md

 ```

-For example, let's say the class representing the world was named `bwp`, in 1.17, and named `cad` in 1.18.
+For example, let's say the class representing the world where blocks and entities reside in was named `bwp`, in 1.17, and named `cad` in 1.18.
 Even though the obufscated name is different across both versions, the SRG name for both is still `C_1596_`, as these classes were unchanged enough between each version that we recognize them as being the same class, conceptually.

 Now, thanks to intermediate mappings, we've solved two of our problems: